In the video below, Mark Jacobson discusses the 'Path to a 100% Renewable World'.

-Local feebates can most effectively and rapidly achieve the necessary transition to clean, renewable energy.
-Fees can easily be imposed on sales of fuel, and the revenues can then be used to fund rebates on local supply of clean, renewable energy.
-Another example is to impose fees on registration of vehicles with internal combustion engines, with the revenues used to fund rebates on registration of battery-electric vehicles.
+Sam Carana's Climate Plan suggests that local feebates can most effectively and rapidly achieve the necessary transition to clean & renewable energy.
+As an example, fees can be imposed on sales of fuel, with the revenues used to fund rebates on local supply of clean & renewable energy.
+Another example is to impose fees on registration of vehicles with internal combustion engines, with the revenues used to fund rebates on registration of battery-electric or hydrogen-powered vehicles.
 Local feebates can best help areas each get their preferred mix (of local supply/storage, of grid interconnection and imports/exports of electricity, and of demand response).

 The Climate Plan calls for dramatic cuts in emissions through such policies, while also calling for further lines of action.
 For more on the benefits of feebates, see the feebates and policies pages.

 • 100% clean and renewable Wind, Water, and Sunlight (WWS) all-sector energy roadmaps for 53 towns and cities in North America, by Mark Jacobson et al.

 • 100% Clean and Renewable Wind, Water, and Sunlight All-Sector Energy Roadmaps for 139 Countries of the World, by Mark Jacobson et al.